-- meet the requirements and legal and regulatory constraints of the country of destination as concerns the content and use of the delivered raw material (for example, the REACH(1) Directive on chemical substances in products sold in the European Union, etc...) - answer to requests for information on their supply of raw materials that may contain conflict minerals (Tantalum, Tin, Tungsten, Gold, Cobalt), using the forms and lists of the Responsible Minerals Initiative (RMI) - agree to and sign Michelin's specifications (technical specifications and, if necessary, any stated needs concerning identification, traceability, protection, packaging, shipping, delivery, handling, etc.).
+- meet the requirements and legal and regulatory constraints of the country of destination as concerns the content and use of the delivered raw material (for example, the REACH(1) Directive on chemical substances in products sold in the European Union, etc...) and to provide the associated documentation. - answer to requests for information on their supply of raw materials that may contain conflict minerals (Tantalum, Tin, Tungsten, Gold, Cobalt), using the forms and lists of the Responsible Minerals Initiative (RMI) (CMRT & EMRT) - agree to and sign Michelin's specifications (technical specifications and, if necessary, any stated needs concerning identification, traceability, protection, packaging, shipping, delivery, handling, etc.).
 Michelin and the supplier must agree on the measurement methods to be used - provide, in the stipulated languages, the health and safety information required by the laws and regulations of the country of destination.
-This information must be validated by Michelin before the raw material can be used; - describe and provide information on raw material characteristics not defined by Michelin if the supplier feels these characteristics are necessary for specific or foreseeable use - have answered to the CSR assessment carried out by an external rating company, which measures the level of commitment and maturity in the areas of labor and human rights, environment, fair business practices and sustainable purchasing.
+This information must be validated by Michelin before the raw material can be used. - describe and provide information on raw material characteristics not defined by Michelin if the supplier feels these characteristics are necessary for specific or foreseeable use - have answered to the CSR assessment with EcoVadis which measures the level of commitment and maturity in the areas of labour and human rights, environment, fair business practices and sustainable purchasing or answered to CSR part of REF_MS_011_DOA_EN_FOR01 or answered to CSR self-assessment of Suppliers GUI_S2C_006_DOA.